Jane Gratton, Head of People Policy at the British Chambers of Commerce, comments on today's A level results.

 BCC and the Accredited Chamber of Commerce Network has been helping British businesses to trade with the world for more than 150 years.

-More UK exporters are reporting a decrease in orders in the opening quarter of the year, with cashflow and confidence dipping too according to the latest Quarterly International Trade Outlook from the British Chambers of Commerce, in partnership with DHL.
+Many UK exporters are treading water at a time of deep uncertainty, according to the latest Quarterly International Trade Outlook from the British Chambers of Commerce, in partnership with DHL.